engineerJishnu/Hello-World---First-Repository/README.md

 I keenly wish to upgrade my career from Printing Field to Software Engineering field.

-I always love to think like an engineer and thanks to my parents who encouraged me and provided me the help and facilities to become an engineer.
-I work like an artist as in programming - the coder need to be creative in order write a simple and optimized codes.
-I love to dream like a futuristics nerd but in heart love like a human, and sleep like a baby.
+I always love to think like an engineer and thanks to my parents who encouraged me and provided me the support and facilities to become an engineer.
+I love to work like a creative artist as in programming - the coder need to be creative in order write a simple and optimized codes.
+I love to dream like a futuristics nerd but in heart have love like a human, and finally love to sleep like a baby.

-I love watching Hollywood Sci Fi movies, as it gives insight to the brilliant ideas about how the futuristics world would look like in Blade Runner(both parts), Prometheus, Interstellar, The Terminator, Alien(1979), The Matrix, Ex Machina, Arrival, Oblivion  etc.
+I love watching Hollywood Sci Fi movies, as it gives insight to the brilliant ideas about how the futuristics world and technology would look like in Blade Runner (both parts), Prometheus, Interstellar, The Terminator, Alien(1979), The Matrix, Ex Machina, Arrival, Oblivion, Inception  etc.

 I will pen down my personal thoughts and comments about such movies which I come across.
 I may create short story of my own version and hope whoever will read this will